AndyDLP/PSDokuWiki/docs/PSDokuWiki.md

 Returns a list of recently changed media since given timestamp

 ### [Get-DokuServer](Get-DokuServer.md)
-Gets any current connection to a DokuWiki API
+Gets the current connection to a DokuWiki API

 ### [Get-DokuServerApiVersion](Get-DokuServerApiVersion.md)
 Returns the DokuWiki version of the remote Wiki server